koreshok95/grey_fox_yt_vk_1_1/README.md

-  time in seconds between check and download new videos number of attempts to download video number of attempts to generate rus  subtitles and hard burn  them in video vk_settings.ini describe vk_settings.ini - settings for vk_upload_app.py path to database
+  time in seconds between check and download new videos number of attempts to download video number of attempts to generate rus  subtitles and hard burn  them in video seconds before video file ( if it was uploaded)- would be deleted, and video file info in dbase would be marked as deleted(file_name="@del") vk_settings.ini describe vk_settings.ini - settings for vk_upload_app.py path to database